frnmst/gnupot/README.md

 - Simple.
-  - Use of `bash` as scripting language makes the program overall very integraded with a GNU/Linux system (as well as other UNIX-like systems).
+  - Use of `bash` as scripting language makes the program overall very integrated with a GNU/Linux system (as well as other UNIX-like systems).
   - Programming and manteinance should also be trivial this way.
-- When some kind of change is made, this is sent automatically to the server (or to the clietn).
+- When some kind of change is made, this is sent automatically to the server (or to the client).
-  - This is possible with `inotify` to look for changes inside the watch directories both on client and on server.
+  - This is possible with `inotify` which looks for changes inside the watch directories both on client and server.
 - Encrypted and passord-less communication between client and server.
   - `ssh` is very suitable and malleable for this job. **SOME TODO (keys).**
 - Minimal bandwidth usage.